 TANIKA SMITH WHEATLEY

-When I was a young child, I would wake up in the night screaming because of nightmares.
+When I was a child, I would wake up in the night because of nightmares.
 As time went on, I realized that I was looking forward to my dreams.
-They were much more exciting than my real life.
-So now, I write about my dreams...
+Now, I write them, among other stories as well.....

 South West of the Setting Sun Author and artist: Tanika Smith Wheatley This is a story about a Polynesian man known as Maui the Half God who travelled the Pacific in search of his father and in doing so, found several other islands, including Aoteroa, now known as New Zealand, for his people to live on.
 Some Maori believe that he was Hawaiian.
 The first great Polynesian migration to New Zealand was believed to have been made from either Hawaii, or Tahiti.
 And, the first great (I say great because this migration had a fleet of seven boats plus a smaller one that belonged to the half God) Polynesian migration landed in the Bay of Plenty at a place that they decided to call Hawai which is supposed to be after the old land.

 For my seventh birthday my parents gave me the Lewis Carroll books and I have been a Lewis Carroll fan ever since and in turn, I have been giving these books to other children of the family to enjoy, when they are on the brink of learning to read.
 The stories opened my mind to a myriad of possibilities, and I knew that they would do the same for them...

 The Dead Planet